tealina/docs-en/docs/configuration/gtype.md

-# Config for generate type from schema.prisma
-By default, `gpure` follow the same basic rule as `prisma generate`,
+By default, `gtype` follow the same basic rule as `prisma generate`,
 eg: mark optional for all property when making `xxUpdateInput`.
 You can change most of the them in `tealina.config.mjs`
 ```js